 There are many choices available to you now and this is the exciting part of life after Key Stage 4.
 We offer a wide range of A Levels and BTECs.
+This year we are also offering the new AAQs.
 All of our courses give significant currency with universities and apprenticeship providers.